andystevenson910/gimpDocumentation/Color Tools/HueSaturationTool.md

 This tool also includes lightness of a color.
 That is how dark or bright the image will appear.

-This can be adjusted like hue and saturation, selecting a single color or the master set, and using the sliding bar to adjust the values.
+This can be adjusted using the Lightness bar found in the tool, selecting a single color or the master set using the button next to the letter to change one color, or master to manipulate the entire image.

-In this example we made Blue's lightness low, and reds high:
+In this example we made Blue's lightness low, and reds is high:

 ![images/LightnessExample.PNG](../images/LightnessExample.PNG)

-### Reset

-The bottom reset button resets all colors, while the reset color button resets only the selected color.

 ## Color Theory